Impermanent environmental projects:

 Below: ‘Toxic Spiral’.
 I used ragwort which is toxic if eaten by some animals.
 Old farm post and partially rusted barbed wire.

 Below: Having done some research into longshore drift I was inspired to make these beach pieces.
-The glass pieces once sharp had been worn smooth by the waves and.
+The glass pieces once sharp had been worn smooth by the waves.

 I was looking into the history of barbed wire, and how its introduction changed the farmed landscape.
 Particularly in the United States, where farm owners could use the material to fence off their land and hold livestock within their property, alongside, establishing territorial boundaries: